carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 **Important Notice!**
 If you installed this prior to February 17 2016 you have to uninstall everything, including any APIs created using these resources, before you upgrade.
-There has been a lot of changes made and they are not backwards compatible!
+There has been a lot of changes made and they are not backward compatible!

 #API Gateway for CloudFormation
 API Gateway for CloudFormation is a set of Custom Resources that allows you to manage your API Gateway setup with CloudFormation.
-It is deployed with CloudFormation and run on AWS Lambda.
+It is deployed with CloudFormation and runs on AWS Lambda.

 The project is inspired by [AWS Labs API Gateway Swagger Importer](https://github.com/awslabs/aws-apigateway-importer) so you will see a lot of familiar syntax in the setup.